coin-or/pulp/doc/source/CaseStudies/a_sudoku_problem.rst

     :lines: 80-87

-Instead of printing out all 729 of the binary problem variables and their respective values, it is most meaningful to draw the solution in a text file.
+Instead of printing out all 729 of the binary problem variables and their respective values, it is more meaningful to draw the solution in a text file.
 The code also puts lines inbetween every third row and column to make the solution easier to read.
 The sudokuout.txt file is created in the same folder as the .py file.

 .. literalinclude:: ../../../examples/Sudoku1.py
     :lines: 92-108